 Xanthomas are like tumors—a collection of foamy histiocytes in the dermis.
 They may be associated with familial or acquired disorders resulting in hyperlipidemia with no underlying medical disorder.
-Tuberous xanthoma occur as yellow nodules and are frequently associated with hypertriglyceridemia, but they are also seen in patients with hypercholesterolemia.
+Tuberous xanthoma form as yellow nodules and are frequently associated with hypertriglyceridemia, but they are also seen in patients with hypercholesterolemia.

 We have presented a case of multiple tuberous xanthoma in a subject with normal lipid metabolism and with no associated systemic disorders, which is an uncommon occurrence.
 This case is being reported because of its rare occurrence.
 The aim of this report is to emphasize that the patient has a normal lipid profile.

 Causes of Tuberous Xanthoma

-All xanthoma have a primary cause of elevated levels of fat in the blood and body.
+All xanthoma are primarily caused by elevated levels of fat in the blood and body.
 This leads to excessive deposition of fat in tissues, the production of foamy cells and eventually xanthoma.
-Here, some factors are responsible for this condition.
+Here, some factors are responsible for the predisposition of developing Xanthoma.